 The course includes traditional lecture meetings and a weekly lab meeting.
-Attendance at all lectures and labs is mandatory and will be an essential part of your success in this course.
+Attendance in lectures will be an essential part of your success in this course, as topics will be covered in class that are not in the textbook.
 Small group discussions will be a component of class lectures, along with several non-graded (pass/fail) exercises which make up part of your grade.
 In addition, lecture will often cover material from outside of the readings.
-You are responsible for all material, i.e. bi-weekly quizzes will cover all material from readings, lecture, group discussions, etc.
+You are responsible for all material, (e.g., bi-weekly quizzes will cover all material from readings, lecture, group discussions, etc).